Jiivi: Plot

-Saravanan (Vetri) comes to Chennai from a small village in Madurai and works in a juice and tea stall where Mani (Karunakaran) is the "tea master".
+Saravanan comes to Chennai from a small village in Madurai and works in a juice and tea stall where Mani is the "tea master".
 Though not formally educated, Saravanan is well-read.
-Saravanan's lover Anandhi (Monica Chinnakotla) jilts him citing his meagre existence, which pushes him into depression.
-He decides to rob his landlady, Sivagami (Rohini) though she treats him as a brother.
-He then uses the knowledge that he has picked up over the years to plan and execute the crime, and proceeds to frame a neighbour he does not like.
+Saravanan's lover Anandhi jilts him citing his meagre existence, which pushes him into depression.
+He decides to rob his landlady, Sivagami though she treats him as a brother.
+He then uses the knowledge that he has picked up over the years to plan and execute the crime, and proceeds to frame a neighbor he does not like.

 After robbing his landlady's jewels, the incidents which happened in Sivagami's life starts to happen in Saravanan's life.
-He realizes that and do not want his sister to face the difficulties in life like Sivagami did.
+He realizes this and does not want his sister to face the difficulties in life that Sivagami did.
 So, he starts thinking about how to stop this phenomenon and make things right.
-Meanwhile Kathir (Mime Gopi), Sivagami's hot-headed brother starts suspecting Saravanan.
+Meanwhile Kathir, Sivagami's hot-headed brother starts suspecting Saravanan.

 The astounding similarities in his and Kathir's life and thought processes propels Saravanan to investigate the latter's past.
 He comes to the conclusion that Kathir had also committed a theft in his young age, stealing from Saravanan's grandfather, in the process framing Murugan, a colleague that he dislikes.
 Murugan is publicly arrested and shamed, over the cries of his despairing mother.
-Shortly after, Sivagami's daughter, Kavitha (Ashwini Chandrashekar), was born blind, and Sivagami's husband fell ill and was bedbound.
-Moreoever, Kathir's friend Kumar, whom Kathir repeatedly compares with Mani, dies in a railway accident, leaving his family destitue.
+Shortly after, Sivagami's daughter, Kavitha, was born blind, and Sivagami's husband fell ill and was bedbound.
+Moreover, Kathir's friend Kumar, whom Kathir repeatedly compares with Mani, dies in a railway accident, leaving his family destitute.